wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 	wacn.date=""/>

-# Create a web site in Azure that connects to MongoDB running on a virtual machine
+# Create a web app in Azure that connects to MongoDB running on a virtual machine

-Using Git, you can deploy an ASP.NET application to Azure Websites.
+Using Git, you can deploy an ASP.NET application to Azure Web Apps.
 In this tutorial, you will build a simple front-end ASP.NET MVC task list application that connects to a MongoDB database running on a virtual machine in Azure.
 [MongoDB][MongoDB] is a popular open source, high performance NoSQL database.
-After running and testing the ASP.NET application on your development computer, you will upload the application to Azure Websites using Git.
+After running and testing the ASP.NET application on your development computer, you will upload the application to Azure Web Apps using Git.

 In this tutorial you will: